trueos/pcbsd/src-qt5/docs/install.rst

 :file:`/usr`, :file:`/tmp`, or :file:`/var`.
 Instead, you create one ZFS partition (pool) and specify a mount for each dataset.
 A :file:`/boot` partition is not mandatory with ZFS as the PC-BSD® installer puts a 64k partition at the beginning of the drive.

-.. warning:: **do not remove any of the default mount points** as they are used by PC-BSD®.
+.. warning:: **Do not remove any of the default mount points** as they are used by PC-BSD®.

 You can use the "Add" button to add additional mount points.
 You will only be prompted for the name of the mount point as size is not limited at creation time.
 Instead, the data on any mount point can continue to grow as long as space remains within the ZFS pool.